El-pabs/Automatic-git-commit-and-push/README.md

    - Set "Action" to "Start a program".
    - Browse to and select your `run_script.bat` file.
    - Click "OK".
+7. Go to the "Condition" tab and click on run only when plugged-in to unselect it, then click to only work if connected to internet to select it.
-7. Click "OK" to create the task.
+8. Click "OK" to create the task.

 ### Step 5: Verify the Setup